 What if you have a current loan?

 You can only arrange a commission refund when you set up your loan.
-Review your current arrangement so you can check if there are any benefits in refinancing.
+Contact us to check if there are any benefits in refinancing.

 To summarise, getting a commission refund on your mortgage: